thinserver/WebSC/README.md

 WebSC
 =====

-Python-based server, created using the Python-Bobo framework.
+Python-based standalone web service, created using the Python-Bobo framework.

+Licensed under the terms and conditions of the GNU Affero GPL v3.